The package NAMESPACE is one of the most confusing parts

 If you are using just a few functions from another package, we

-recommending adding the package to the Imports:
+recommending adding the package to the Imports: field of

-file and calling the functions explicitly
+the DESCRIPTION file and calling the functions explicitly

 my_function <- function(x, y) {